Do you have questions about financial aid?

 In addition to awarding university grants, the Office of Financial Aid coordinates aid for eligible students from federal, state and private sources as well as university scholarships.
 As notices of new scholarships and/or resources are received, the original award offer must be reviewed to prevent an overaward (an award beyond the student's eligibility for need-based aid.)
 With each change to their awards, students will receive notification (revised paper award or email) of changes made.

 Need-based University Grants are reserved for our higher need students.
 To be considered for the academic year, a student's EFC must be 9000 or less.
 Other factors include: a timely application and a timely completion of requested documentation.
-Remember that the deadline for filing the FAFSA online at www.fafsa.gov is March 1st for both the University of Michigan-Dearborn and the state of Michigan.
+Remember that the deadline for filing the FAFSA online at www.fafsa.gov is March 1st for the State of Michigan.

-Scholarships for all entering undergraduates students are administered by the Admissions and Orientation Office.
+Scholarships for all entering undergraduates students are administered by the Office of Undergraduate Admissions.

 While the Office of Financial Aid & Scholarships does not award scholarships for the university, it does coordinate the scholarship process for the Current Scholarship Application.
 Applications are available during January and due by March 1 (or at a date announced when the application is released).
 To apply, students must have completed at least 12 credits towards their degree, be an U.S. citizen/eligible non-citizen and have a minimum of a 3.0 cumulative grade point average.
 This scholarship application is available in our Current Undergraduate Scholarship section.